iamehran/OpenProjects/README.md

 # No-Code Contributions (Beginner Friendly)
 ## What can you do:
 ### There will be a [NCC.md](https://github.com/iamehran/hacktoberfest2022/blob/main/No-Code%20Contribution/NCC.md) file in No-Code Contribution folder.
+There will be a small template for your reference.
 All you have to do is
 #### 1. Write an article about anything you have learned so far or
 you think you know anything that could benefit others, you are welcome.